We’re here to help! If you didn’t find your answer below, contact us at firstname.lastname@example.org

 (2) By matching you with other Pogo users who are commonly driving the same route.
 We start by asking everyone to enter these common routes and then show you users with matching routes and also show you how you are connected to them.

-Start at the Home screen and tap the sprocket icon in the top left corner.
-Select My Routes from the Settings menu.
-Then fill in the details for the routes you commonly drive and hit the Save button.
+Start at the Home screen and tap Me in thebottom navigation.
+Select My Places from the Me menu, tap the plus sign in the upper right corner, enter the details of the routes you commonly drive and hit the Save button.
 We’ll notify you if another parent requests a ride that matches one of your routes.
 You always have the choice to accept or decline every ride request.

-Your routes can be adjusted anytime by going to the Settings menu (tap the sprocket icon in the upper left corner of the Home screen) and selecting My Routes.
+Your routes can be adjusted anytime by going to the Me menu from the bottom navigation and selecting My Places.
 From there you can edit an existing route by tapping on it, turn it off by sliding the Active slider to Inactive, or add a new route by tapping the plus sign in the upper right corner.

 It depends on whether you are the person requesting a ride or the person who has entered a route into Pogo and said they are willing to drive.
-In the former instance, when you are the requester, you do the “Find a ride” search and will be notified immediately of any drivers that match your requested route.
-The ride will also show up on the Rides screen in the app.
-If you are the latter – the driver – you will receive a “push notification” (a message that pop ups for a brief moment on your phone when you have it unlocked, or may appear on your phone’s lock screen) that someone has requested a seat in your car on one of the routes you said you are willing to drive.
-The driver will also see this “ride request” on the Notifications screen in the app.
+In the former instance, when you are the requester, you do the “Discover” search and will be notified immediately of any drivers that match your requested route.
+You can click on any user in the results list to learn more about them or start a chat.
+If you are the latter – the driver – you will see in Notifications in the bottom navigation that a Pogo user has sent you a chat message or requested a ride.

 Pogo strives to provide tools and information to help you make informed decisions about ride sharing options.
 However, that information does not include background checks, driver’s license verification, proof of insurance, or driving history.
 We will help you discover parents who live near you, share trusted group connections with you (school, club, sports team), and share personal connections (e.g., “I don’t know Susan but I know Linda and she knows Susan and lets her kids ride a lot with Susan”).
 Pogo is intended to help inform but in no way be a substitute for parental judgement.
 If you’re not sure about another parent as a driver, send them a message via the Pogo app and meet in the real world.